Cleveland Clinic Collaborates With Central Asian University Hospital In Uzbekistan

 Cleveland Clinic (Cleveland) and private university Central Asian University (CAU; Tashkent, Tashkent Region, Uzbekistan) have agreed to collaborate on the development of Central Asian University Hospital in Tashkent, according to a news release from Cleveland Clinic.

-The 120-bed hospital will be built on CAU’s expanded medical campus, and construction is scheduled to begin this year.
+The 120-bed hospital will be built on CAU’s medical campus, and construction is scheduled to begin this year.

 As part of this collaboration with Cleveland Clinic, Central Asian University Hospital is currently a provisional member of the Cleveland Clinic Connected program, which offers members access to Cleveland Clinic’s branding, consultative services, and education opportunities, according to the release.